quickP2P API (java/android SDK version) - programming instructions

 ....

-We will talk about all of these operations in following texts
+We will talk about all these operations in following texts

 Peer lookup queries query for peers that are currently online.
-Query request is initiated using
+A query request is initiated using

 Guid transaction_uid = ConnectionManager.Query(String QueryText , iPeerQueryCompleted_delegate callback_delegate, int page , int pageLimit );